Frank Muramuzi

-Frank Muramuzi (12 December 1962) was the executive director of the National Association of Professional Environmentalists, an Ugandan environmental organization.
-He died on 11 August 2025 and buried at his ancestral home in Mbarara.
+Frank Muramuzi (12 December 1962 – 11 August 2025) was a Ugandan environmentalist who served as the founding director of the National Association of Professional Environmentalists (NAPE).

+He died on 11 August 2025 and is buried at his ancestral home in Mbarara.

-Educational Background
+Education

-Muramuzi had a Bachelor’s degree in Environmental Education from Makerere International Institute of Environmental and Practical Skills.
-A Diploma in Adult Education from Makerere University.
+Muramuzi earned his bachelor's degree in environmental education from Makerere International Institute of Environmental and Practical Skills and a diploma in adult education from Makerere University.

-Advocacy and Leadership

-Muramuzi has been vocal about issues concerning proper environment management, such as in 2021 when he questioned the National Environment Management Authority in Uganda (NEMA) about the efficiency of their national e-waste management plans.

-Muramuzi has also advocated for proper management of wetlands in Uganda.
-In 2023 he called on the Ugandan government to terminate licenses of entities that were operating in wetlands in Uganda.
+Career

-In addition, Muramuzi was one of the founding members of the African Rivers Network (ARN) and the East African Coordinator of the Oil Watch Network that begun its first mobilization from the Albertine oil rift in early 2000s when Uganda begun active oil extraction (2006).
-He was among the pioneer activists who founded Friends of the Earth and served as the first Chair of its Membership Development Board.
+Muramuzi was one of the founding members of the African Rivers Network (ARN) and served as the East African coordinator for the Oil Watch Network, which mobilized at the Albertine Rift when Uganda began active oil extraction in 2006.

-He was the former Chairperson of East African Communities Organizations for the Management of Lake Victoria Resources (ECOVIC), Uganda Chapter, Board Member of Uganda Coalition for Sustainable Development (UCSD) and was a member of Dams and Development Forum (DDP) of UNEP based in Nairobi.
+He held many roles across various environmental organizations, including co-founding and serving as the chair of membership development for Friends of the Earth, the chairperson of Ugandan chapter of the East African Communities Organizations for the Management of Lake Victoria resources (ECOVIC), board member of the Uganda Coalition for Sustainable Development (UCSD), and member of the Dams and Development Forum (DDP) of United Nations Environment Programme based in Nairobi.

+Muramuzi was a vocal advocate of environmental resource management and wetland conservation who frequently pressed the government on environmental policies, including questioning the National Environment Management Authority (NEMA) about the efficiency of the national electronic waste management plan and calling on the government to terminate the business licenses of entities operating in the Ugandan wetlands.

-Awards And Achievements
+Achievements and awards

-In 2013, under Muramuzi's leadership NAPE was awarded a Human Rights Award by the Uganda Human Rights Commission (UHRC).

-In 2019, under his leadership NAPE was awarded the Uganda Responsible Investment (URI) Award for “Best Environmental Protection Organisation of the Year.
+Under Muramuzi's leadership, NAPE was awarded a Human Rights award by the Uganda Human Rights Commission (UHRC) in 2013, and the Uganda Responsible Investment (URI) award for Best Environmental Protection Organisation of the Year in 2019.